awsdocs/amazon-ec2-user-guide/doc_source/configuring-IMDS-new-instances.md

 ## Turn off access to instance metadata<a name="configure-IMDS-new-instances--turn-off-instance-metadata"></a>

-You can ensure that access to your instance metadata is turned off, regardless of which version of the instance metadata service you are using\.
-You can turn on access later by using the [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) command\.
+You can ensure that access to your instance metadata is turned off, regardless of which version of the IMDS you are using\.
+You can turn on access later\.
+For more information, see [Turn on access to instance metadata](configuring-IMDS-existing-instances.md#enable-instance-metadata-on-existing-instances)\.

 ------
 #### [ New console ]